anhtester/AutomationFrameworkSelenium/README.md

 **SOME FEATURES IN FRAMEWORK**

 1. Run the parallel test case
-2. Read Object web element from Properties file
+2. Read Config from Properties file
 3. Extent Report
 4. Allure Report
 5. Send Mail after the run test (Report information and HTML file attachment)